-If you decide to take a self-guided tour of this project on location in Vancouver, go to the first Stop, which is in Gastown at the intersection of Carrall and Water Street, across from the Gassy Jack statue.
+If you decide to take a self-guided tour of this project on location in Vancouver, go to the first Stop, which is in Gastown at the intersection of Carrall and Water Street, across from where the Gassy Jack statue once stood (it was torn down by demonstrators on February 14, 2022).

 Please be aware that 360 Riot Walk will take you through spaces of distinct communities with specific cultural and social differences.
 It may be a good idea to go on the tour with someone.
 Gastown is a tourist and entertainment district.
 After a few steps, you will encounter neighbourhoods where issues of gentrification and poverty, compounded by the clash between real estate development and class immobility experienced especially by seniors in Chinatown, will be evident.
 In what is known as the Downtown Eastside, a significantly higher density of vulnerable and marginalized people live.
 And the Powell Street area, with its many empty buildings, is still haunted by the forced relocation and internment of the Japanese Canadian community in World War II.